travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/plugins/overview.md

 ftp://ftp.xmltravelgate.com

 {{% alert theme="info" %}}
-You will receive access credentials to the FTP server with your Welcome Pack
+You will receive access credentials to the FTP server with your Onboarding Welcome Pack
 {{% /alert %}}

 ### Directory Format